Wayana language: Classification

-Research on Wayana
+Research

 Wayana, compared to its many of its Cariban peers, is very well described.
 The first work on Wayana was wordlists by Crevaux (1882, as cited by Tavares, 2005), Coudreau (1892), and De Goeje (1909, as cited by Tavares, 2005).
 De Goeje also published an incomplete grammar detailing some morphological aspects of Wayana in 1946 (as cited by Tavares, 2005).
 Walter Jackson's 1972 "A Wayana Grammar" builds on this grammar and clarifies some of the flaws in De Goeje's description of morphology and phonology, but still leaves many morphological and syntactic distinctions untouched.

 Kenneth Howell's 1982 MA thesis describes a specific aspect of Wayana syntax – constituent order.
 The most comprehensive work on Wayana is the 2005 PhD dissertation of Petronila Tavares, "A Grammar of Wayana", which is a descriptive grammar of Wayana's phonology, morphology, and syntax.
 Wayana is morphologically rich, and thus, most emphasis is given to morphology.
 The grammar provides little theoretical elaboration, "hop[ing] that future researchers will fill this gap" (Tavares, 2005, pp. 6).

 Eliane Camargo, who started fieldwork among the Wayana at the same time as Tavares, has also significantly contributed to the study of Wayana language, with many descriptions of specific features of Wayana, such as nominal possession, postpositions, word order, and nominative aspect markers.
 She wrote a Wayana-Portuguese dictionary in 1997, as well as a Wayana-French dictionary in 2010.
 Lastly, she has written several works of linguistic anthropology, concerning bi-/multi-lingualism amongst the Wayana.

 Much anthropological work has been conducted regarding the Wayana.
 Early ethnographic studies include de Goeje and Huralt, among others.
 The Wayana's relationship with the Aparai has also elicited many ethnographic studies on subjects such as their bilingualism (Camargo 1997), their kinship (Koehn 1975) and their exchange patterns (Barbosa 2007).
 More recently, the Wayana-Aparai were also part of ProDocult, which is an effort from the Brazilian government to document indigenous culture, by creating digital archives and training indigenous peoples in documentary filmmaking and anthropological research.
 The Wayana-Aparai project focused on food systems and traditional knowledge of flora and fauna.
 As well, Karen Hough (2008) published an MPhil thesis in ethnolinguistics on spatial perception in Wayana, taking up Tavares' urge for more theoretical elaboration of Wayana grammar.

-Language Status
+Language status

 The vitality of the language is also variant in different areas.
 In Brazil it is considered moribund by Ethnologue, with grandparents being the only active users; however, Tavares (2005) mentions some villages on the Paru river where the language is in active use by children and adults, though the general trend is toward Aparai bilingualism and dominance.
 While Tavares does not consider the language healthy, it is possibly not moribund everywhere.
 According to Ethnologue, in French Guiana it is vigorous.
 In Suriname, it is developing, with all generations using it and some use of standardized literature.